deliteser112/mevn-apollo-graphql/README.md

 # Vue Apollo GraphQl
-Small project to make use of Graphql and Apollo Server as an alternative paradigm to define APIs.
+This project to make use of Graphql and Apollo Server as an alternative paradigm to define APIs.
 Uses a node.js / express backend and a vue.js frontend.

-Basically is a small CRUD application for displaying images with the following features
+Basically is a Template Validation application for output the template with the following features

 # Project Outline
 The repo contains both the Node.js backend and Vue.js frontend.